 Professional Leave.
 At the discretion of the Program Director, Residents may receive up to ten (10) – days of paid Professional Leave, per academic year, for professional activities.
 Examples of professional activities may include presenting scholarly work at, or attending, a professional or scientific meeting, sitting for exams, participating in other educational activities outside of their training program, serving on committees of professional organizations or participating in professional interviews.
 Requests for Professional Leave must be made in accordance with the requirements of the program.
 Additional Professional Leave in excess of ten (10) days may be granted at the discretion of the Program Director and must be funded by the program.

 Senior Residents will be given priority in requests for professional leave and programs will make every effort to grant professional leave for fellowship or job interviews.
 Requests for Professional Leave are subject to prior approval by the Program Director.

 Article 15: Leave – Sick

 - Introduction.
-When a Resident is unable to work due to illness or injury and certain criteria are met, certain paid sick leave shall be available.
+When a Resident is unable to work due to illness or injury and certain criteria are met, paid sick leave shall be available.
 It is in the parties’ mutual interest that Residents are both encouraged and supported by their programs and colleagues to not work when acutely ill.

 - Sick and Health Maintenance Leave.

-- Residents will receive seventeen (17) days (12 weekdays and 5 weekend days) of paid sick time at the start of each one (1) year appointment period.
+- Residents will receive seventeen (17) days (12 weekdays and 5 weekend days) of paid sick time off at the start of each one (1) year appointment period.
 Sick time off is rolled over to subsequent training years while the Resident is appointed to a UW GME training program or if appointed within two (2) years of the end of a previous UW GME appointment.
 Accumulated sick time off that is not transferable is not compensable at the completion or expiration of the appointment to the Program.